Scaling and Load-Balancing Equi-Joins: The Algorithm

-As a first step towards \FrameworkName{}, we first propose \MultistageJoinFullName{}, a novel algorithm that can execute over multiple stages, each corresponding to a MapReduce Job. \MultistageJoinFullName{} scales well even in the existence of keys that are hot in both of the joined relations.
-If a Shuffle-Join (Hash or Sort-Merge) is executed, a bottleneck happens because a single executor has to process and output a disproportionately large number of pairs of records that have the same hot key. \MultistageJoinFullName{}, on the other hand, alleviates this bottleneck by utilizing the idle executors without doing any duplicate work, while adding minimal overhead.
+As a first step towards \FrameworkName{}, we first propose \MultistageJoinFullName{}, a novel algorithm that can execute over multiple stages, each corresponding to a MapReduce Job. \MultistageJoinFullName{} scales well even in the existence of keys that are hot in both joined relations.
+If a single-executor-per-key Shuffle-Join (e.g., Hash-Join) is executed, a bottleneck happens because a single executor has to process and output a disproportionately large number of pairs of records that have the same hot key. \MultistageJoinFullName{}, on the other hand, alleviates this bottleneck by utilizing the idle executors without doing any duplicate work, while adding minimal overhead.
+If a multi-executor-per-key Shuffle-Join (e.g., ExpVar-Join) is executed, a bottleneck happens because all the input and output of each grid executor have to fit in memory all at once. \MultistageJoinFullName{}, on the other hand, alleviates this bottleneck by forming the join results gradually through multiple stages.